 The current scope of GridCPR WG as described in its charter includes Grid applications that implement ALC.
-The use-cases in Sections 2 and 3 rely on ALC to varying degrees.
+The use-cases in Sections 2 and 3 rely on ALC to various varying degrees.
 Use-cases based on SLC were judged to be outside the WGs current scope and are discussed in Section 4.

+Use-cases that are in scope can be further classified as either describing applications or libraries that could use GridCPR systems or systems that implement CPR and could evolve to be GridCPR implementations.
+The former type are discussed in Section 2, while Section 3 discuss the latter type.
 The in scope use-cases can be further classified.
 Some of the use-cases describe applications or libraries that could use GridCPR systems.
-We call these consumers of GridCPR function and describe them in Section 2.
+We call these consumers of Grid-CPR function and describe them in Section 2.
 Other use-cases describe systems that implement CPR and could one day evolve to be GridCPR systems.
 We call these producers of GridCPR function and describe them in Section 3.